AnnaMGardner/CS4641Project/index.md

 8. Balanced, cleaned data with 3d TSNE
 9. Unbalanced, cleaned data with 3d PCA
 10. Balanced, cleaned data with 3d PCA
 We analyzed the preprocessed datasets using two unsupervised clustering analysis approaches for expectation maximization.
-First we clustered using K-Means, and then with Gaussian Mixture Modeling (GMM).
+First we clustered using K-Means, and then with Gaussian Mixture Modeling (GMM), and determined the optimal number of clusters using the elbow method.
 Then we calculated the Davies Bouldin and Silhouette Coefficients for each of these clusters.

 ## Results